 There's no single best allergy drug.
 There's the one that fits your dog's pattern, your dog's bloodwork, and your budget.
 Here's how most veterinary dermatologists I worked with at Angell would frame the decision.

-Chronic or severe atopic dermatitis: Apoquel or Zenrelia as daily oral maintenance.
+Chronic or severe atopic dermatitis: Apoquel, Zenrelia, or Numelvi as daily oral maintenance.
 The itch is driven by multiple pathways, and JAK inhibition covers more of them than a single-cytokine antibody.
-Apoquel has the longer track record.
-Zenrelia is the option when Apoquel's side-effect profile (infections, bloodwork shifts) is becoming a problem.
+Apoquel has the longest track record.
+Zenrelia is the move when Apoquel's side-effect profile is concerning.
+Numelvi is the newest option with the tightest selectivity and the thinnest safety dataset.

 Dogs who've been on Apoquel and it's not holding: Two paths.
-If the itch control is good but the bloodwork is concerning (neutrophil decline, liver enzyme elevation), Zenrelia is the lateral move: same drug class, different selectivity profile.
-If Apoquel is losing effectiveness against the itch itself, Cytopoint can be added alongside it, because they work through different mechanisms and can be used together.
+If the itch control is good but the bloodwork is concerning (neutrophil decline, liver enzyme elevation), Zenrelia or Numelvi is the lateral move: same drug class, tighter selectivity.
+If Apoquel is losing effectiveness against the itch itself, Cytopoint or Befrena can be added alongside it, because they work through different mechanisms and can be used together.

 Injection-phobic dogs or owners: Apoquel, Zenrelia, or Numelvi are all oral tablets.
-Cytopoint requires a clinic visit for each injection.
+Cytopoint and Befrena both require a clinic visit for each injection.

 Cost pressure: Do the monthly math.
 Apoquel at $2 to $4 per day runs $60 to $120 per month.
 Cytopoint at $50 to $150 every four to eight weeks can be cheaper for large dogs who hold the full duration, or more expensive for small dogs who need it every four weeks.
 Zenrelia pricing is comparable to Apoquel.
 Ask your clinic for the monthly number, not the per-dose number.